BY James Rada, Jr.

 Jenice suggests that the adage, “An ounce of prevention is worth a pound of cure,” is in place when preventing Lyme.
 When outside in the tick’s natural habitat, wear long pants tucked into your socks.
 Buy clothes that are infused with pyrethrum, which is a natural repellent to ticks.
 Use insect repellent containing an EPA-registered ingredient, such as DEET, picaridin, or oil of lemon eucalyptus.
 Wear light colored clothing.
 Do a tick check after being outside.
 Ticks love the scalp, behind the ears, and the groin area.
 Ticks can be as small as a pin head.

-There are three kinds of venomous snakes in our local woods and waterways; rattlesnakes, copperheads and water moccasins.
+There are two kinds of venomous snakes in our local area: timber rattlesnakes and copperheads.
+They are rarely aggressive.
 The easiest way to determine how to treat a snake bite is to look at the eyes of the culprit.
 Venomous snakes have elliptical pupils while non-venomous have round pupils.
 Venomous snakes have hollow retractable fangs while nonvenomous snakes lack fangs.
 Venomous snakes have a triangular shaped head while nonvenomous snakes have a rounded head.
 Please don’t assume that all snakes are venomous, but please do assume that all snakes can bite.